Interlisp/Interlisp.github.io/content/en/software/using-medley/cl-using.md

 DWIM first  attempts to correct the error, e.g., by spelling correction on variables and function names.
-In many situations DWIM will ask the user to approve the change, but in some situations (like evaluating a typed in variable using the wrong case-shift).DWIM will just make the change, printing out that what it did.
+In many situations DWIM will ask the user to approve the change, but in some situations (like evaluating a typed in variable using the wrong case-shift).
+DWIM will just make the change, printing out that what it did.
  It may appear that the case doesn't matter - but it does.